Worst Foods for Depression Overview

-- Take a time out to meditate, pray, practice yoga, or whatever works best for you
+- Take time out of your day to meditate, pray, practice yoga, or whatever works best for you

-- Talk to someone about what you are feeling
+- Talk to someone about how you’re feeling

-There are also several things you can do with your body that will help manage stress and anxiety that can lead to a depressive episode or anxiety attack:
+There are also several things you can do with your body that will help you symptoms that contribute to depression or anxiety:

 This last point tells us that you can, indeed take action to help manage how you feel, even through eating food!
-In the remaining part of this article, we will focus on foods to avoid in order to help you manage anxiety and stress.
+In the remaining part of this article, we will cover the worst foods for depression and anxiety, so you know what to avoid in order to help you manage symptoms.

-Coffee, as you probably know, is high in caffeine, which is a stimulant that can cause jitters, palpitations and anxiety in people susceptible to it.
+Coffee, as you probably know, is high in caffeine, which is a stimulant that can cause jitters, disrupt sleep, and induce palpitations.
 Stay away from coffee and opt for herbal teas instead for your hot beverage fix.

 3. Potato Chips